Debt consolidation loans

 Advantages

-• One structured payment to incorporate all your debts.
-There's only one real benefit to a consolidation loan, and that's the idea that all your debt is in one place, with the same rate of interest.
-You then have just one payment to worry about each month, with the repayments designed to clear the debt at the end of the term.
+• A single, structured monthly payment.
+The main benefit of a consolidation loan is that all your debt is in one place, with the same rate of interest.
+You then have just one payment to worry about each month, with repayments clearing the debt by the end of the term.

 Disadvantages

 • You're borrowing more, so could actually add to the amount you owe.
 You have to be disciplined to make it work, ensuring you can afford both the consolidation loan repayment and your other outgoings without turning to other forms of credit.
-Fail to do this and you could end up with even more debt, for example your consolidation loan plus an overdraft and credit card.
+Fail to do this and you could end up with even more debt.

 Alternatives to debt consolidation loans